Incremental Computation: What Is the Essence?

 This includes frameworks known as memoization, caching, tabling, change propagation, and other variants.

-\item [Incremental-algorithm-and-program derivation\arxiv{ methods.}] \pepm{} Methods for deriving algorithms and programs that handle input changes from given algorithms or programs and given kinds of input changes.
+\item [Incremental-algorithm-and-program derivation methods.]~ Methods for deriving algorithms and programs that handle input changes from given algorithms or programs and given kinds of input changes.

-This includes methods known as finite differencing, strengthening and maintaining loop invariants, incrementalization, and other variants. \end{description} This categorization was first developed in 1991 from my year-long study of work in incremental computation.
+This includes methods known as finite differencing, maintaining and strengthening loop invariants, automatic differentiation, incrementalization, and other variants. \end{description} This categorization was first developed in 1991 from my year-long study of work in incremental computation.
 It enabled me to formulate systematic incrementalization~\cite{LiuTei93Drv-TR,LiuTei95Inc-SCP} for my Ph.D.\ thesis proposal in May 1992.
-Now over 30 years later, after an extensive month-long further study of the literature, this categorization is further confirmed.
+Now, more than 30 years later, after an extensive\notnow{} further study of the literature, this categorization is further confirmed.

-Thanks to technological advances and extensive work by many people, this new review of the literature has been blessed with tremendous new resources not available over 30 year ago: the Web, Google scholar, free access to earlier literature by major publishers like ACM and Elsevier, and to newly available literature by services like arXiv and the Computer History Museum.
-Given the vast literature spreading in every dimension, I have tried to include the earliest sources found, a range of examples, and latest overviews.
+Thanks to technological advances and extensive work by many people, this new study of the literature has been blessed with tremendous new resources not available over 30 years ago: the Web, Google Scholar, free access to earlier literature from major publishers like ACM and Elsevier, and to newly available literature from resources like arXiv and the Computer History Museum.
+Given the vast literature spreading in every dimension, this study has tried to include the earliest sources found, a range of examples, and latest overviews.